Rumpunzel/rpg-thingy/characters/talents/wilderness.md

 nav_order: 4
 ---

-# Vigor Feats
+# Wilderness Feats

 ### Tough as Nails

 Add **1** additional die when one of your conditions increases a difficulty for you or when an opponent uses one of your conditions against you.

-# Intuition Feats
+---

 ### Hunter

-Once per conflict, you may create a bane from excess successes for free, without spending Favor.
+You may create a bane from excess successes for free, without spending Favor.

-# Reason Feats
+### Lucky Charms

+You may ignore the first **3** stress (of any kind) during conflicts.

+### Wily Fox

+All attributes but Intuition struggle to defend against your Intuition.

+---

 ### Expedient Tracker

 When positioning for a conflict with Reason, you may research as if resting with your successes against a target you are positioning against.

+### Practiced

+When you create a boon or bane increase its rating by **1.**

+# Wilderness Specializations

+### Shrug it Off

+When recovering from your own conditions decrease the test's difficulty by **1** (this means you can potentially recover from minor conditions without needing resources or needing to roll).

 ---

-# Vigor Specializations

-### Shrug it Off

-When recovering from your own conditions require decrease the test's difficulty by **1** (this means you can potentially recover from minor conditions without needing resources or needing to roll).

-# Intuition Specializations

 ### Weather Watcher

 Predicting weather while resting only costs you **1** resource, not matter the difficulty.

-# Reason Specializations
+---